ovn-org/ovn-kubernetes/vagrant/README.md

 * curl 10.10.0.11:[nodeport]

+Since the vagrant initializes gateway node on the minions too, you should be able to access the same service via the IP addresses of the minion nodes too.

+* curl 10.10.0.12:[nodeport]
+* curl 10.10.0.13:[nodeport]

 You should see OVN doing load-balancing between the pods, which means you will both the apache example page and the nginx example page.